clean-code-craft-tcq-1/reimagined-design-patterns-Aruna1396/README.md

 ## Mediator Pattern

 ### Summary
-It is a widely used behavioural pattern which reduces direct communication between multiple objects/components by making them communicate through the mediator object.
+It is a widely used behavioural pattern which aims at reducing direct communication between multiple objects/components by making them communicate through the mediator object.
-This reduces the chaotic dependencies between communicating objects & many-to-many relationships & thereby removing tight couplings
+This reduces chaotic dependencies between multiple communicating objects & many-to-many relationships thereby removing tight couplings

 ### Usage
-This can be used when there are complex set of components/objects which are dependent on others
+This can be used when there are complex set of components/objects which are dependent on others.

 ### Example